 T HAS BEEN claimed by a few eople that Jack Benny created the ag commercial.
-History records hat Ed Wynn started on the air hree weeks before Mr. Benny. lowever, we have a comedy proram selling gasoline.
+History records hat Ed Wynn started on the air hree weeks before Mr. Benny.
+However, we have a comedy proram selling gasoline.
 Imagine he central character sticking to is horse.
-Imagine the advertiser aying thousands of dollars to ave McNamee advertise his gasoine and Wynn won't let him.
+Imagine the advertiser aying thousands of dollars to have McNamee advertise his gasoine and Wynn won't let him.
 It's errific: "I'll stick to my horse."
 And yet it's the psychology of comedy.
 I walk down the street ike any other dope and I slip on a banana peel.
 That doesn't strike the on-looker as particularly funny, -but some dignified, self - important appearing gentleman with spats, top-hat and cane comes along, and he slips-well, you laugh, that's all.
-And it's because of the extremes of the situation, the personification of dignity and superiority - and, well it's just program.
-There are three types of advertisers, academically speaking, as related to radio: 1.
-For instance, a radio tube manufacturer can use radio exclusively because everyone who hears his program is a user and hence a potential customer of his.
+And it's because of the extremes of the situation, the personification of dignity and superiority - and, well it's just ludicrous.

-Now, the gag commercial is com-ical.
-It is entertainment just as much and just as definitely as the operas, or the gag about the aunt or uncle.
-In fact, many people consider it the high-spot of the even to consider radio.
+Now, the gag commercial is comical.
+It is entertainment just as much and just as definitely as the pperas, or the gag about the aunt or uncle.
+In fact, many people consider it the high-spot of the program.